gcpdev/xpshacl/README.md

 xSHACL is an explainable SHACL validation system designed to provide human-friendly, actionable explanations for SHACL constraint violations.
 Traditional SHACL validation engines often produce terse validation reports, making it difficult for users to understand why a violation occurred and how to fix it.
 This system addresses this issue by combining rule-based justification trees with retrieval-augmented generation (RAG) and large language models (LLMs) to produce detailed and understandable explanations.

+A key feature of xSHACL is its use of a **Violation Knowledge Graph (KG)**.
+This persistent graph stores previously encountered SHACL violation signatures along with their corresponding natural language explanations and correction suggestions.
+This caching mechanism enables xSHACL to efficiently reuse previously generated explanations, significantly improving performance and consistency.

 **Disclaimer:** xSHACL is an independent project and is **not affiliated with or related to any existing projects or initiatives using the name "SHACL-X" or similar variants.** Any perceived similarities are purely coincidental.

 ## Architecture